haneensa/analyzer/README.md

-# Introduction
-A packet analyzer is a program that intercepts the traffic passing through a network interface.
+A simple program that intercepts the traffic passing through a network interface.

 # Description
 The analyzer works as follow: